TwilCynder/kuribrawl/doc/internal/install-build.md

 # Introduction

-Kuribrawl is made of multiple modules, that are built separately.
+All modules are built separately, and have their own build system(s).
 If you have `make`, they can all be built at once by running `make` in the root directory, if you meet the requirements for them (see below). `make release` packages all the executables in the `release` subdirectory, and `make [game|editor|dfm]` build only the specified module.
 Each module has its own build system that can be used individually as described below ; some of them can be built without `make`.